mtwichel/very-good-coverage-core/README.md

 # very-good-coverage-core

+A package for analyzing lcov.info files and generating reports from them for use in developer tools.

+## Motivation
 This package is an attempt to abstract some core functionality from [very-good-coverage](https://github.com/VeryGoodOpenSource/very_good_coverage) to make things like very-good-coverage-cli, a CLI for processing lcov files, possible.

 More specifically it adds a typescript interface for defining coverage information, a parsing function to generate that interface, and functionality for generating html reports from `lcov.info` files.